-Often times referred to as CT or CAT scan, Computed Axial Tomography is an effective tool that can see into areas of the body that cannot be seen on regular x-ray examinations.
-Normal x-ray films are two dimensional; however a CT scanner uses multi-row x-ray detectors to sense how radiation is absorbed by different tissues.
-The detector system sendsthe information to a computer which transforms the data into computer images of the body part scanned.
+Often referred to as a CT or CAT scan, Computed Axial Tomography is an effective tool that can see into areas of the body that cannot be seen on regular x-ray examinations.
+Normal x-ray films are two dimensional; however, a CT scanner uses multi-row x-ray detectors to sense how radiation is absorbed by different tissues.
+The detector system sends the information to a computer which transforms the data into computer images of the body part scanned.
 This data can be manipulated and re-assembled to show structures in many different three dimensional (3D) planes.
-The most common CT procedures involve the brain, chest, abdomen, pelvis, and spine.
+The most common CT procedures involve the brain, chest, abdomen, pelvis and spine.

 What can I expect during the exam?